-This advanced course will demonstrate how to guide your best students to achieve Grades A & A* in A Level Classical Civilisation examinations.
+This advanced course will demonstrate how to guide your best students to achieve Grades A & A* in Classics A Level examinations.
 The course will demonstrate teaching and learning ideas for teaching texts, ideas, historical contexts and visual & material culture which will stretch and challenge able students and develop their higher level skills.
 Using examiners’ feedback from 2019 examinations, the course will outline what is expected of high ability students and explore ways to build your teaching practice around this.

 BENEFITS OF ATTENDING

 - Focus on identifying the demands of Grades A & A* and provide materials to help teachers prepare students effectively

 - Offer a detailed look at the different demands of questions across the three A level components